rcgoncalves/scripts/README.md

 # Scripts

+## About
-This repository contains some Perl and Bash scripts to automate some tasks, mainly related with backups, encryption of files, and managing compressed archives.
+This project provides some Perl and Bash scripts to automate some tasks, mainly related with backups, encryption of files, and managing compressed archives.

 ## List of Scripts